Queen Marau: Marriage

-However, it was agreed that Pōmare V's niece Princess Teriivaetua (daughter of his second brother Tamatoa V of Raiatea); and his nephew Prince Hinoi (son of his fourth brother Prince Joinville) would be ahead of any children of Queen Marau in order to secure a pure-Tahitian heir to the throne, which is strange considering the fact that Prince Hinoi's mother was half-English.
+However, it was agreed that Pōmare V's niece Princess Teriivaetua (daughter of his second brother Tamatoa V of Raiatea); and his nephew Prince Hinoi (son of his fourth brother Prince Joinville) would be ahead of any children of Queen Marau in order to secure a pure-Tahitian heir to the throne, despite the fact that Prince Hinoi's mother was half-English.

 Queen Marau traveled to Paris in 1884 where she was greatly received.
 Her fashion style was admired and copied by many Parisian society women.
 After Paris, it seems she toured other parts of France and possibly Europe before returning to Tahiti.
 On her voyage home, she fell in love with a French naval officer by whom she possibly had her two younger children.

 The marriage ended in divorce on July 27, 1887; the king repudiated her two younger children, and in retaliation, the queen denied his paternity of all three.

 In later life she became acquainted with American writer Henry Adams who wrote a biography of her mother and herself.
 Among her other friends were Paul Gauguin, Pierre Loti, Somerset Maugham, Rupert Brooke, Robert Keable, Alain Gerbault. and Robert Louis Stevenson.

 She died on 2 February 1935 in Papeete Hospital following an operation.